Locate a grave MUSEUM OF THE FALLEN

 The Obituary

 The car phone put a telephone in the automobile decades before one could fit in a pocket.
-Commercial Mobile Telephone Service began in 1946, with a few channels per city and operator-assisted calls, and cellular networks in the 1980s made permanently installed car phones a genuine, if expensive, convenience.
+Commercial Mobile Telephone Service (MTS) began in 1946, with a few channels per city and operator-assisted calls, and the analog AMPS (Advanced Mobile Phone System) cellular network — introduced in Chicago in 1983 — made permanently installed car phones a genuine, if expensive, convenience.
 Drawing power from the car battery and using a roof antenna, the console-mounted handset became a 1980s emblem of wealth.
 Handheld cellular phones offered the same calls anywhere, and Bluetooth integration absorbed the rest; the analog networks the old units relied on shut down by 2008.

 Worth remembering